 COVID VACCINATION INFORMATION

-Vaccine roll out to the general public, based on age and underlying health conditions has began however this will depend on vaccine supply.
+Vaccine roll out to the general public, based on age and underlying health conditions is underway.

 DO NOT VISIT THE SURGERY: